 Ariadne is a Web magazine for information professionals in Higher Education based in the UK and worldwide.
-Ariadne is provided by the University of Bath Library to inform policy-makers and practitioners in Higher Education libraries and associated sectors of developments in the online environment.
+Ariadne is provided by Loughborough University Library to inform policy-makers and practitioners in Higher Education libraries and associated sectors of developments in the online environment.
 Since its launch in January 1996 by UKOLN , it has attempted to keep the busy practitioner abreast of current digital library initiatives as well as technological developments further afield.
 It concentrated originally on reporting in depth to the information community at large on progress and developments within the UK Electronic Libraries Programme (eLib ), covering matters such as information service developments and information networking issues worldwide.

 Ariadne generally seeks to provide readers with a variety of articles in each issue, some technical, some of a more strategic nature, in the anticipation that most readers will find something of relevance to their work or interests in every issue.

 The Ariadne editorial team can be contacted via our contact form .

 We are receiving an increasing number of enquiries regarding Ariadne reviews from publishers in respect of works on many aspects of digital resource management, digital libraries, e-learning, software development, digital rights management, LIS management, etc. Contact in this respect can again be made via our contact form .

 A regular number of requests are received each year to re-publish articles or even translate and publish.
 The editorial team is generally sympathetic towards requests from practitioners and other interested parties.
 The conditions applied when permission is granted normally require nothing more than ensuring authors and Ariadne are credited, and that no alterations to material are implemented without prior consultation and agreement.